randruc/Lazuli/doc/CStyleAndConventions.md

 C style and conventions
 =======================

-This file explains the programming styel and conventions to apply on C code.
+This file describes the programming style and conventions to apply on C code.

 C dialect